The 10 Worst Ways to Die in the Wild

-Risk is a large part of what attracts us to adventure—but it's worth taking a look at how it can all go wrong.
-We bring you the science behind 10 of the most terrifying, laughable, and painful ways to die.
+Risk is a large part of what attracts us to adventure—but it’s worth taking a look at how it can all go wrong.
+We bring you the science behind 10 of the most terrifying, laughable, painful, and worst ways to die outside.

 Falling to Your Death

 There is no time to feel fear really.
 Within a few hundredths of a second of buttering off the hold, your “startle reflex” kicks in.
 Your arms fly outward as if to grab something, but there is nothing to grab.
 You’ve been free-soloing—climbing without a rope or a partner to catch your fall.
 What were you thinking?
 You might ask yourself that, but it’s too late.
 Gravity accelerates your body.
 You plummet 30 feet—the equivalent of a three-story building—in 1.4 seconds, the time it takes to say, “How are you this morning?”